PRIArobotics/HedgehogIDE/docs/sdk/simulation.md

 ## Functions
 #### `sdk.simulation.add(objects: SimulationSchema.Object[])`
 Adds multiple objects to the simulation.
 Objects are given in the same form as they appear in the simulator editor's JSON output.
-Note that right now, added objects will not be removed when resetting the simulation.

 #### `sdk.simulation.remove(label: string)`
 Removes all objects from the simulation that have the given exact label.
 Note that right now, removed objects will not be re-added when resetting the simulation.